federicomartini/federicomartini.github.io/index.md

 Hi, I'm Federico Martini 👋
 I'm a software engineer and AI enthusiast based in Italy 🇮🇹
 I build things that connect machines, data, and people.
+I love coding, learning, and trying new things

 ---

 ### What I do

 - AI & Machine Learning applications for industry
 - Industrial IoT, Data Analysis & Web Dashboards
 - Company Speaker on Digital Services
 - Lifelong Learner